zengelan/eks-workshop/content/020_prerequisites/sesummit20_event/portal.md

 ### Request credentials and environment

-This workshop uses a shared, McAfee owned AWS account and every student will get a personal Cloud9 IDE environment.
+This workshop uses a shared, McAfee owned and payed for, AWS account and every student will get a personal Cloud9 IDE environment.
 You will need your **McAfee Email Address** to request the environment and the credentials.

 {{% notice info %}}
 This will only work today and only with your McAfee Email address.